 Boughton Green Road

-These modules are concerned with the evaluation and development of skills appropriate for managing others.
-Effective managers have a range of different approaches to their work, sharing a diverse set of personality traits, attributes, values and beliefs.
-These may underpin skills proficiency, but are not in themselves skills.
-A key purpose of these modules is to encourage students to develop a sense of self awareness and of their own strengths and development needs as managers, colleagues and subordinates.
+The Effective Manager and Strategic Leadership modules are concerned with the evaluation and development of skills appropriate for managing others.
+Effective managers have different approaches to their work, sharing a diverse set of personality traits, attributes, values and beliefs.
+A key purpose of this module is to encourage you to develop a sense of self awareness of your own strengths and development needs as managers, colleagues and subordinates.
 The modules seek to build upon and improve a range of definable skills which are pivotal to effective management practice and successful leadership.
-Specialised skills of particular significance to effective people management will be enhanced and developed.
-The modules will introduce some of the central theories and frameworks in leadership and enable you to apply these theories and frameworks to analyse and address real strategic problems.
+The two core modules will introduce you to some of the central theories and frameworks in leadership and will enable you to apply these theories and frameworks to address real strategic problems.
 The key themes of these modules are: